jmtsuji/Ca-Chlorohelix-allophototropha-RCI/comparative_genomics/README.md

 The resuting tree file `CsmA_aligned_masked.treefile` is plotted in Extended Data Figure 8, and the multiple sequence alignment is shown in Extended Data Figure 4.

+I also summarized the phylogenetic distances between the taxa in this phylogeny using the provided R script `CsmA_distances.R`.

 ### RuBisCO large subunit (CbbL)
 A set of 106 CbbL sequences were used for the phylogeny; accessions are summarized in `CbbL_accessions.tsv`.